Closed-end fund: Distinguishing features

-Another distinguishing feature of a closed-end fund is the common use of leverage (gearing).
-In doing so, the fund manager hopes to earn a higher return with this additional invested capital.
-This additional capital can be raised by issuing auction rate securities, preferred stock, long-term debt, or reverse-repurchase agreements.
+Another distinguishing feature of a closed-end fund is the common use of leverage (gearing) to obtain new money to invest after the fund's inception.
+This can be done by issuing preferred stock, commercial paper or rights offerings.
+Leverage amplifies gains when the market prices of the fund's investments rise, but it also amplifies losses when market prices decrease.
+This increases the volatility of a leveraged fund's net asset value, compared with an unleveraged peer.

-A fund raises its initial equity through the sale of common stock to founding shareholders.
-The amount of shareholder equity is known as its net asset value (NAV), and is calculated as total assets of the fund less debt.
-As the fund operates, NAV increases with investment gains and decreases with losses.
-These gains or losses are amplified when the fund employs leverage.

 The amount of leverage a fund uses is expressed as a percent of total fund assets (e.g. if it has a 25% leverage ratio, that means that for each $100 of total assets under management, $75 is equity and $25 is debt).

-Leverage affects both fund income, and capital gains and losses.
-The additional investments bought with the leverage increases gross income proportionally to the leverage used, but net income is reduced by the interest rate paid to lenders or preferred shareholders.
-However, capital gains or losses flow directly to the NAV of the common stock.
-This increases the volatility of the NAV of a leveraged fund, compared with its un-leveraged peer.
-For example, if an un-leveraged fund had a 10% gain or loss, its 25% leveraged peer would have an about 13.3% gain or loss.
-If instead, the fund had a 40% leverage ratio, the gain or loss would be about 16.7%.

 In some cases, fund managers charge management fees based on the total managed assets of the fund, which includes leverage.
 This further reduces the income benefit of leverage to the common shareholder, while retaining the additional volatility.

 Leveraged funds can seem to have higher expense ratios—a common way that investors compare funds—than their non-leveraged peers.
 Some investment analysts advocate that expenses attributable to the use of leverage should be considered a reduction of investment income rather than an expense, and publish adjusted ratios.

-Long-term debt arrangements and reverse repurchase agreements are two additional ways to raise additional capital for the fund.
-Funds may use a combination of leveraging tactics or each individually.
-However, it is more common for the fund to use only one leveraging technique.

 Since stock in closed-end funds is traded like other stock, an investor trading them will pay a brokerage commission similar to that paid when trading other stocks (as opposed to commissions on open-ended mutual funds, where the commission will vary based on the share class chosen and the method of purchasing the fund).
 In other words, closed-end funds typically do not have sales-based share classes with different commission rates and annual fees.
 The main exception is loan-participation funds.